bsebhat/bsebhat.github.io/content/labs/04-password-policy/02-password-policy.md

 That `pam_pwquality.so` module part, which uses the `cracklib` dictionary to check if the new password might appear in many wordlists used by login crackers, may be enough to prevent the SSH brute force attack that use tools, like the [hydra](https://en.wikipedia.org/wiki/Hydra_(software)) login cracking tool.

-However, when I (as the superuser `vmadmin` on `juiceshop`) set the password for that new user `support`, I was able to give it the weak password `babygirl`.
+However, when I (as the superuser `vmadmin` on `juicero`) set the password for that new user `support`, I was able to give it the weak password `babygirl`.
 It just gave me a warning message that it was found in the dictionary.

 I've heard that this is common in smaller and less formal organizations.
 It's better to give new accounts an easy to type first password, then suggest to the new users that they change it to a stronger one.
 However, this can be ignored by users, and the weak password can remain a huge vulnerability in the system.

 ## Change Password Policy
-*NOTE: Because you're changing important system settings, it's a good idea to create a snapshot of the `juiceshop` VM first, in case there's a misconfiguration.
+*NOTE: Because you're changing important system settings, it's a good idea to create a snapshot of the `juicero` VM first, in case there's a misconfiguration.
 You can shut it down, go to the View > Snaphots in the menu, and click the plus sign button.*
 I want to change the password requirements, so that when a password is changed, it must meet the password requirements I've chosen to use these requirements for passwords:
 ```
 1. At least 10 characters long.